Poseidon Cryptanalysis Initiative 2024-2026

 Poseidon and Poseidon2 are hash functions designed for the use in verifiable computation protocols.
 They have been optimized for the smallest circuit size over prime fields.

-Poseidon hash function has been used in numerous Ethereum applications that deal with verifiable computation.
+The Poseidon hash function has been used in numerous Ethereum applications that deal with verifiable computation.
 It is among the top performers at recent STARK benchmarks by StarkNet, which makes it a promising candidate for the use at Ethereum L1 for various protocols that employ ZK proofs.

 This project aims to boost the security investigation of various Poseidon instances and eventually decide whether there is sufficient evidence that is secure for high-value applications and foundations of Ethereum.
-Below we present the details of the Phase 1 of this project, which ends in December 2025.
-Phase 2 will be planned in mid-2025, and shall conclude in December 2026.

 The project is run by the Ethereum Foundation Poseidon Group (EFPG: poseidon@ethereum.org ):